The Performance Programme

 Minister Lyons considered the ranking order in each tier and decided how many of the eligible applicants should be taken forward to the next stage of the programme.

-"I’m pleased to announce a prioritised cohort of 20 applicants will now be taken forward to the next stage of the programme.
+On 11 September 2025 Minister Lyons announced a prioritised cohort of 20 applicants will be taken forward to the next stage of the programme adding:

-"This is the beginning of an ongoing process to provide much needed funding and raise the standard of the entire sector.
-This is not a zero-sum game, my intention is that those applicants not in the prioritised cohort will be brought forward to the next stage of the Programme if more funding is made available."
+“This is the beginning of an ongoing process to provide much needed funding and raise the standard of the entire sector.
+This is not a zero-sum game; my intention is that those applicants not in the prioritised cohort will be brought forward to the next stage of the Programme if more funding is made available."

-In alphabetical order the 20 applicants moving to the next stage of the programme are:
+In alphabetical order the 20 applicants in the prioritised cohort are:

 Tier 1 (project value under £1.5m)